mcteamster/white/README.md

 ## Self-Hosting
 The internet can be too big and scary of a place to send your precious creations.
 You're welcome to run your own instance of `Blank White Cards` locally if you wish.
 Here's how to get the local server set up:

-### 1. Download the Game
+### 1. Download and Install the Game
 ```
 mkdir blank-white-cards
 git clone https://github.com/mcteamster/white.git ./blank-white-cards
 cd blank-white-cards
+npm ci
 ```
-Optionally, if you'd like to fetch the latest Global Deck, run:
+[Optional] Whenever you'd like to fetch the latest Global Deck, run:
 ```
 npm run update
 ```